 Holly completed her MPH from the University of Michigan School of Public Health, in Population Health Science and Environmental Epidemiology in 2022.
-She also holds her B.A. in Environmental Biology from the University of Michigan’s School for Environment and Sustainability in 2013 as a Graham Scholar and worked under the supervision of Dr. Mike Shriberg at the UM Graham Institute.
+She also holds her B.A. in Environmental Biology from the University of Michigan’s School for Environment and Sustainability, where as a Graham Scholar she worked under the supervision of Dr. Mike Shriberg at the UM Sustainability Institute.

-She joined the Bhalla laboratory in October 2017 and has worked on rare disease data collection, patient recruitment, and literature searches.
-Her research interests include investigating the connection between autonomic disorders and tubulopathies, inherited chloride channel diseases, and disparities in kidney transplant outcomes.
+She joined the Bhalla laboratory in October 2017, and her research interests include investigating the connection between autonomic disorders and tubulopathies, inherited chloride channel diseases, and the implications of infectious diseases on autonomic dysfunction.
 Holly is an active member of Research to the People, a biomedical research initiative based in San Francisco focused on patient co-led research and open source genomic analysis tools.

 Administrative Coordinator, Stanford Nephrology